Consent

 E. Katharine Foshag is a student at NYU's Center for Global Affairs.

-A look back at the Bloomberg headlines and some of the best offshore sportsbooks in the weeks since the escalation of tensions in Ukraine and Russia’s annexation of Crimea suggests extreme volatility and uncertainty in local financial markets:
+A look back at the Bloomberg headlines in the weeks since the escalation of tensions in Ukraine and Russia’s annexation of Crimea suggests extreme volatility and uncertainty in local financial markets:

 On 3 March, we watched Russian stocks tumble the most in five years as Russian President Vladimir Putin deployed troops.